aantron/ocaml.org/data/planet/rgrinberg/lru-cache-with-a-memcache-like-interface.md

 source:
 ---

-<p>Lately, I&rsquo;ve been messing around with Janestreet&rsquo;s core and async
+<p>Lately, I’ve been messing around with Janestreet’s core and async
 libraries by reimplementing an old interview question that has been posed to me before.
-The problem statement itself is from my memory alone so this isn&rsquo;t 100% what I&rsquo;ve been asked but it should be extremely close.</p>
+The problem statement itself is from my memory alone so this isn’t 100% what I’ve been asked but it should be extremely close.</p>